 For my work trip to Japan we stayed about 75 miles north of Tokyo in Utsunomiya.
 Utsunomiya is the capital of the Tochigi prefecture and served as my home for two weeks.
 While Utsunomiya was a perfect home base for day trips to Tokyo and Nikko, here are the main things I found to do and see in Utsunomiya!

-3. Lalasquare – This is the Mall near the train station with many stores including a giant toy store on the top floor.
+This is the mall near the train station with many stores including a giant toy store on the top floor.
 It was fun to go through the mall noting the differences from our malls back home.
 There are also quite a few restaurants on the ground floor.

-Just a 10 minute bus ride away, we visited an onsen, or Japanese bath house, located in Bell Mall.
+Just a 10 minute bus ride away from our hotel, we visited an onsen, or Japanese bath house, located in Bell Mall.
 This nude hot spring was quite the experience, read all about my Naked and Afraid experience!

 While these 9 things in no way encompass all that Utsunomiya has to offer, they were my favorite aspects of the town.
 Let me know if you have any other recommendations!